c-dollas/handbook/definitions/all_purpose_use.md

 When starting a new conversation with any AI TOOL that cannot directly see your repos, you can:

 1. Share the link to this page and say:
-   "When I say SBPC, STIG1, or AI TOOLs, use the definitions at: [your-github-pages-url]"
+   "When I say SBPC, STIG1, or AI TOOLs, use the definitions at: [your-GitHub-pages-url]"
 2. Optionally paste short definitions as a preamble.

 This reduces how often you have to re-explain core concepts.